 Description project (max.
-1500 words - A through E)
+1500 words - A through E) A. Problem definition, aim and central research questions

 Large parts of The Netherlands are at present situated several meters below mean sea level which results in the intrusion of sea water into the groundwater system and the upconing of saline groundwater from deep marine aquifers.
 The salinisation of Dutch coastal groundwater systems is mainly caused by two ongoing processes of anthropogenic origin for nearly a millennium.
 The first -drainage of peaty and clayey soil by digging channels and building dikes- is a slow and continuous process, leading to land subsidence by peat oxidation as well as compaction and shrinkage of clay.
 The greatest land subsidence of this kind occurred in the western and northern parts of the Netherlands.
 The second process - land reclamation - resulted in a relatively abrupt change in the land surface level, creating the well-known Dutch polders.